-Business and industry have a considerable demand for well-trained software engineers who are able to manage large software projects, to apply cutting-edge software development techniques as well as to understand and to direct all phases of the software development process.
-The specialization in Software Engineering aims at educating such experts.
-It covers formal foundations as well as methods and tools for all project phases, such as requirements engineering, system modelling, architectural design, implementation, testing, deployment, and maintenance of software systems.
+Business and industry have a great need for well-trained software engineers.
+The specialization in Software Engineering enables students to plan and manage large software projects, to apply cutting-edge software development techniques, to understand and apply advanced formal concepts in software development, and to apply state-of-the art processes and tools in software engineering.
 The focus is on scientific methods and their application in building high-quality software in an economic way.
 Since most Computer Science graduates work in software development, a specialization in Software Engineering is an excellent preparation for their professional career.